Science Career Guide: Salary and Degree Info

 The era of attending classes on campus is slowly changing.
 The advancements in technology mean that students can now earn their degrees from the comfort of their homes.
 Universities and colleges have been offering online options for many students all over the country for years now.

 Science degrees are no exception.
 As long as they are accredited, they are quite similar to traditional university degrees in many ways.
-The curriculum is the same so students get to learn the knowledge and skills.
+The curriculum is the same, so students learn the knowledge and skills.
 Their glaring difference is the method of delivery.

-While classroom lectures are done face-to-face, online ones are delivered through the Internet, in the form of lecture notes, webinars, videos, and other online-related media that maximizes learning.
+While classroom lectures are done face-to-face, online ones are delivered through the Internet in the form of lecture notes, webinars, videos, and other online-related media that maximize learning.

 The beauty of doing a degree online is the flexibility it offers.
 Students can take their courses at their own pace anywhere.
-They just need to be careful and disciplined enough to finish the course on time or there will be additional costs.
+They need to be careful and disciplined enough to finish the course on time, or there will be additional costs.

 There are cases when online degree programs are a lot cheaper than traditional education.
 However, some high-quality universities can charge just as much for an online degree as its on-campus equivalent.